icdevs/axon/README.md

 ### `refreshBalances(axonId: Nat, accounts: Array<{account: Principal, balance: Nat}>): async [Result<Bool>]`

 Refreshes the balances of the specified accounts in the axon's ledger.
+This can only be called by the proxy wallet and is used to keep the axon head in sync with the proxy.

 #### Parameters